MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 ## Next Step

 System and custom relationships are used in the **Segment Editor** page to navigate from the entity on one end of the relationship to the entity on the other end of the relationship as you define conditions to filter customers.
-Visit the *Segments* section to learn more.
+Visit the **Segments** section to learn more.
 Alternatively, you might want to define activities in your data.
-Visit the *Activites* section.
+Visit the **Activities** section.